-Sweet peas and split peas are actually from the same plant they’re just harvested at different stages of maturity.
-When harvested early in the year as sweet peas they contain about 8 grams of protein per cup.
+Shell peas and split peas are actually from the same plant they’re just harvested at different stages of maturity.
+When harvested early in the year as shell peas they contain about 8 grams of protein per cup.
 Cooked split peas on the other hand have around 16 grams of protein per cup.

 While peas are hardy and simple to grow if you have any trouble you may find this Mother Earth News Article helpful.